-- Agricultural Export policy 2017 320- This policy is aimed at doubling the agricultural exports and integrating Indian farmers and their products with global value chains.
-The objectives are as follows: - To double agricultural exports from \$30+Billion USD to \$60+Billion USD by 2022 - To diversify export basket, destinations and boost high value and value added agricultural exports - To promote novel, Indigenous, organic, ethnic, traditional and non-traditional agricultural product exports - To provide an institutional mechanism for pursuing market access, tackling barriers, sanitation and phytosanitary issues - To double India's share in world agri-exports by integrating with global value chain - Enable farmers to benefit from export opportunities in overseas markets - National Forestry Policy 1988321 The principal aim of the policy is to encourage environmental sustainability and ecological balance.
+- Agricultural Export policy 2017- This policy is aimed at doubling the agricultural exports and integrating Indian farmers and their products with global value chains.
+The objectives are as follows: - To double agricultural exports from \$30+Billion USD to \$60+Billion USD by 2022 - To diversify export basket, destinations and boost high value and value added agricultural exports - To promote novel, Indigenous, organic, ethnic, traditional and non-traditional agricultural product exports - To provide an institutional mechanism for pursuing market access, tackling barriers, sanitation and phytosanitary issues - To double India's share in world agri-exports by integrating with global value chain - Enable farmers to benefit from export opportunities in overseas markets - National Forestry Policy 1988 The principal aim of the policy is to encourage environmental sustainability and ecological balance.
 Deriving economic benefits from nature must be subordinate to this aim.
-The principal aim is supported by several objectives: - Maintaining and restoring ecological balances - Conserving the natural heritage of the country by preserving the remaining natural forests with their vast variety of flora and fauna - Conserving soil and water to mitigate floods, droughts and reduce siltation in reservoirs (the last was turning out to be an issue because India had built several dams in the first 30 years of independence) - Extending sand dunes - Increasing forest cover - Increasing productivity and efficiency of resource utilization, to meet both local population needs and national needs - National Agroforestry Policy 2014 (NAP)322 AF is defined in this policy as "a land use system which integrates trees and shrubs on farmlands and rural landscapes to enhance productivity, profitability, diversity and ecosystem sustainability."
-It is recognised as a critical pathway to meeting the previous National Forestry Policy's ambition of increasing forest or
+The principal aim is supported by several objectives: - Maintaining and restoring ecological balances - Conserving the natural heritage of the country by preserving the remaining natural forests with their vast variety of flora and fauna national program', Agroforestry Systems, 61(1), pp. 437-452. doi: 10.1023/B:AGFO.0000029014.66729.e0.